SeasyHQ/test-assignment/README.md

 ## use cases for frontend

-- feel free to use any component library (but if modifications are needed, styled-components is preferred)
+- feel free to use any component library (we use mui)
+- if styling modifications are needed, styled-components is preferred, but i dont care if you dont use it
-- aligned to screenshots design (desktop) as closely as possible
+- aligned to screenshots design (desktop) as closely as possible (see `package/fe/design`)
     - list of all marina with cards
     - marina detail page
 - if some data are missing from be, just fake them or add them